IX Corps (United States): World War II

-The corps headquarters was finally activated on 24 October 1940 at Fort Lewis, Washington as part of a large buildup of the US Army in response to conflicts around the world.
+The IX Corps headquarters was activated on 24 October 1940, less Reserve personnel, at Fort Lewis where it assumed command and control of the 3rd and 41st Divisions.
+The corps participated in the Fourth Army maneuvers during May–August 1941 at the Hunter Liggett Military Reservation, California.
+After the maneuvers, the corps headquarters returned to Fort Lewis where it was located on 7 December 1941.
 It immediately began training of combat units in preparation for deployment.
 One year later, IX Corps took command of the Camp Murray staging area in Washington, responsible for training Army National Guard forces in addition to its responsibilities training active duty and reserve units.

 Following the Japanese attack on Pearl Harbor in late 1941, IX Corps was assigned to defensive duties on the West Coast of the United States, specifically the central and northern regions of the coast.
 The corps oversaw defenses on the West Coast for the majority of the war, but in 1944 it was moved to Fort McPherson, Georgia in preparation for deployment overseas.

 Planning

 The corps trained at Fort McPherson in preparation for deployment to the Pacific Theater of Operations.
 On 25 September 1944, the corps closed headquarters at Fort McPherson and moved to Hawaii.
 When it arrived in Hawaii, IX Corps was put under the command of the Tenth United States Army.
 Under the Tenth Army, IX Corps was assigned two missions.
 In 1944, it was primarily concerned with formulating plans for an invasion of the coastal regions of Japanese-held China.
 Later in 1944 and early 1945, it was placed in charge of preparing the rest of the Tenth Army for movement to Okinawa in preparation for an invasion of the island, which was launched in April 1945.

 When General of the Army Douglas MacArthur took overall command of Pacific Forces, IX Corps was moved to Leyte in the Philippine Islands and was assigned to the Sixth United States Army in July 1945.
 In Leyte, the corps was tasked with the planning of Operation Downfall, the invasion of mainland Japan, specifically the island of Kyushu.
 It was also tasked with planning occupation once Japan surrendered.
 IX Corps was assigned as one of four Corps under the command of the Sixth Army, with a strength of 14 divisions.
 With the 77th Infantry Division, the 81st Infantry Division and 98th Infantry Division, a force of 79,000 men, IX Corps would serve as the Sixth Army's reserve force during the initial invasion.
 Before the assault could be launched, Japan surrendered in August 1945, following the use of nuclear weapons on Hiroshima and Nagasaki.